phonchi/awesome-spark/README.md

 * [Apache Beam](https://beam.apache.org/) - Unified data processing engine supporting both batch and streaming applications.
 Apache Spark is one of the supported execution environments.
 * [Blaze](https://github.com/blaze/blaze) - Interface for querying larger than memory datasets using Pandas-like syntax.
 It supports both Spark `DataFrames` and `RDDs`.

-### Profilings
+### Profiling

-* [Memory Profiler](https://github.com/fabianp/memory_profiler) - Monitor Memory usage of Python code which can help to profiling pyspark.
+* [sparkMeasure](https://github.com/LucaCanali/sparkMeasure) - sparkMeasure is a tool for performance investigations of Apache Spark workloads.It enables interactive profiling based on Jupyter Notebook.

 ### In Memory Layer